 Relaxation

-Oftentimes stress is caused or exacerbated by obsessive and fearful thoughts about the future.
+Stress is often caused or exacerbated by obsessive and fearful thoughts about the future.
 This can take the form of catastrophizing, filtering information, and magnification.
-While in the trance state, the therapist will guide the person through a process of right-sizing their fears and worries to better reflect the reality of their situation.
+While in the trance state, the therapist will guide the person through “right-sizing” their fears and worries to reflect the reality of their situation.

 Reframing

-This technique relies on the use of imagination and guided imagery.
-In the dreamlike state of hypnosis a person imagines themselves experiencing the situations that trigger stressful feelings.
-They are then able to bring new resources, perspectives, and attitudes to those situations, allowing them to practice healthier responses.
+Reframing relies on the use of imagination and guided imagery.
+In the dreamlike state of hypnosis, a person imagines experiencing situations that trigger stressful feelings.
+They can then bring new resources, perspectives, and attitudes to those situations, allowing them to practice healthier responses.

-In addition to all of these techniques, many hypnotherapists will suggest various self-management tools to deal with stress as it may come up in the future.
+In addition to these techniques, many hypnotherapists suggest various self-management tools to deal with stress.
 These can include instructions for self-hypnosis, deep breathing exercises, and self-guided relaxation meditations.

 How Is Hypnosis Used to Treat Stress?

-A typical course of hypnosis treatment for stress will include an initial assessment, several hypnosis sessions, and some kind of follow-up and support.
-During the initial assessment a person may be asked about their past and current experience.
+A typical course of hypnosis treatment for stress includes an initial assessment, several hypnosis sessions, and support.
+A person may be asked about their past and current experience.
 As chronic stress can be a serious medical and mental health issue, a therapist will likely ask about any past or current treatments so they can coordinate with other providers as needed.

 Using all this information, the person will then work with the therapist to create hypnotic suggestions and a plan of treatment that will best support stress relief.

 Next are the actual hypnosis sessions.
 The number of sessions needed will vary from person to person.
-Some people experience satisfying results after one or two sessions while others benefit from a longer program of treatment.
+Some people experience satisfying results after one or two sessions, while others benefit from additional treatment.

-During the first session, the therapist will induce the hypnotic trance, guiding the person into a state of deep relaxation and focused awareness.
-In addition to the strategies mentioned above a therapist can then employ various techniques to relieve the symptoms as well as address the underlying causes of stress and anxiety.
+During the first session, the therapist will induce a hypnotic trance, guiding the person into deep relaxation and focused awareness.
+In addition to the strategies mentioned above, a therapist can employ various techniques to relieve the symptoms and address the underlying causes of stress and anxiety.

 3 Examples of Hypnotherapy Techniques in Practice